AdobeDocs/commerce-php/src/pages/development/security/content-security-policies.md

 <InlineAlert variant="warning" slots="text"/>

-Script or style tags added through the admin panel (_Scripts and Style Sheets_ section from [Content Design](https://experienceleague.adobe.com/en/docs/commerce-admin/content-design/design/page-setup#html-head) area for example) should be whitelisted as well.
+You must whitelist `script` and `style` tags that you add in the Admin.
+For example, the **Scripts and Style Sheets** field in the [HTML Head ](https://experienceleague.adobe.com/en/docs/commerce-admin/content-design/design/page-setup#html-head) section).

 <InlineAlert variant="info" slots="text"/>